appirio-tech/work-app/README.md

  - While inside the repo, run `nvm use`
  - Then run `npm install` and `bower install`.

 1.6.
-Configure a .netrc file to allow bower install private repo
+Configure a .netrc file to give bower access to our private repos
  - https://www.youtube.com/watch?v=ExU_ZcONHxs

 1.7.
 Configure git to use https